kputrajaya/pubsub/README.md

 # PubSub

-Simple pub-sub server and SDK for easy synchronization between pages or devices.
+Simple pub-sub server and SDK for easy sync between pages and devices.

 ## Running the Server